Get to know the eight major theories of leadership

 Situational theory

-• Telling: Leaders tell people what to do and how to do it
+• Telling: leaders tell people what to do and how to do it

-• Selling: Leaders sell their ideas to get followers to buy in to the process
+• Selling: leaders sell their ideas to get followers to buy into the process

-• Participating: Leaders offer followers a chance to take an active role in devising ideas and making decisions
+• Participating: leaders offer followers a chance to take an active role in devising ideas and making decisions

-• Delegating: Leaders let followers make most of the decisions and handle most of the responsibility
+• Delegating: leaders let followers make most of the decisions and handle most of the responsibility

 Behavioural theory

-In contrast to Great Man theory, behavioural theory suggests that effective leaders are made, not born.
+In contrast to the Great Man theory, behavioural theory suggests that effective leaders are made, not born.
 The theory is rooted in the actions of a leader, rather than their innate qualities.

 The behavioural approach to leadership states that people can become leaders through teaching and observation.
 As a result, anyone can become an effective leader if they understand and implement particular behaviours.